What is a burn?

 Donor sites heal in 10-14 days.
 If a dressing is applied, it usually remains on until it comes off by itself.
 Lotion or cream (Eucerin®) is applied to the donor site after the dressing comes off.
 This skin often flakes off and looks dry.

 Most children with burns have pain.
 The amount of pain depends on the degree of the burn.
 Severe pain can make your child's stay in the hospital very scary.
 Your child will be given pain medicine through the IV or by mouth before wound care and as needed.
 Many parents worry that their child may become addicted to pain medicine.
-This is very rare because children are given only small amounts of pain medicine for short time periods.
+Addiction is not a concern because children are only given the amount of pain medicine they need and only for as long as they need it to manage their pain.
 If you have more questions about pain medicine, please ask your child's nurse or doctor.

 If old enough, your child can help control the pain by rating it with a scoring tool.
 This will help the nurses know when and how much pain medicine to give to make your child more comfortable.
-The nurses and Child Life Specialist can help your child control the pain.
+The nurses and Child Life Specialist can help your child with pain control.
 Managing your child’s anxiety about procedures and treatments is an important part of managing his/her pain.
 A nurse and/or Child Life Specialist can help you find ways to comfort and distract your child to decrease his/her anxiety.

 Most children do not eat well when they are sick or when they are in the hospital.
 Some ideas to help your child eat include: